Seven Dwarfs: Dwarfs

-The Seven Dwarfs also appeared in Seven Wise Dwarfs, All Together, The Winged Scourge, and House of Mouse.
+The Seven Dwarfs also appeared in other animated projects like Seven Wise Dwarfs, All Together, The Winged Scourge, House of Mouse, The Lion King 1½, and Once Upon a Studio.
+They also appear in video games like Kingdom Hearts Birth by Sleep and its prequel Kingdom Hearts χ, and Disney Magic Kingdoms.

 In the early 2000s, DisneyToon Studios (DTS) joined Disney Consumer Products (DCP) as their internal Disney conglomerate video partner in developing the new Disney franchises.
 While DCP eyed other potential franchises, DisneyToon looked to the Seven Dwarfs for a male-centric franchise to counterbalance the female-centric Disney Fairies.
-By 2005, The Seven Dwarfs computer-animated sequel to Snow White was officially underway.
+By 2005, The Seven Dwarfs animated sequel to Snow White was officially underway.
 Paul and Gaëtan Brizzi was one team that was given an attempt at a movie pitch, which was to follow the Dwarfs in which they trap the villain in the magic mirror and setting it up for Snow White movie.
 Given the possible demand, Buena Vista Games brought in Obsidian Entertainment, a game developer, who pitched a video game focusing on the Dwarfs' similar ancestors.
 DTS executives were not feeling that the two franchise launching projects were coming together well enough that they turned to Mike Disa, who worked on the Tinker Bell story.
 Disa and Evan Spiliotopoulos pitched a The Lord of the Rings-style epic for the dwarfs while "connecting seamlessly" with the original film, which was given permission to move forward.
 With interfering managers wanting a tragic back story for Dopey, Disa decided that he could not go forward.
 Walt Disney Animation Studios chief creative officer John Lasseter about two month later ended production on the film.